Aseptic processing: Processing

 Aseptic processing allows for the food to be properly sterilized outside the container and then placed into a previously sterilized container, which is then sealed in a sterile environment.
 Most systems use ultra-high temperature (UHT) sterilization to sterilize the food product before it is packaged.
-UHT sterilizes food at high temperatures usually above 135 C for 1–2 seconds.
+UHT sterilizes food at high temperatures, usually above 135 C for 1–2 seconds.
 This is advantageous because it allows for faster processing, usually a few seconds at high temperatures (130–150 °C) and better retention of sensory and nutritional characteristics.
 Aseptic products have a non-refrigerated shelf-life of a few months to several years.

 Sterilization of aseptic packaging material is a crucial step in aseptic food processing.
-These containers are sterilized to kill microorganisms present on the container during forming and transport and prior to filling.
+These containers are sterilized to kill microorganisms present on the containers during forming, transport, and before filling.
 There are numerous methods used to sterilize the containers, the most commonly used methods include: heat, hot water, chemical sterilants (hydrogen peroxide or peracetic acid), and radiation or a combination of methods.

-Aseptically processed food products can be sterilized using either direct or indirect methods of heat transfer.
+UHT food products can be sterilized using either direct or indirect methods of heat transfer.
 Direct heat transfer can be achieved through steam injection and steam infusion.
 Food products processed with a steam injector go through an injection chamber, where steam (150 °C) is injected into the product, then the product is flash cooled to 70 °C. Direct heat transfer is suitable for heat-sensitive foods such as milk.
 However, only low viscosity liquids can be processed using steam injection, and high-quality steam is required to ensure sterilization.
-Steam infused food products involves food free-falling into highly pressurized steam which heats the food to approximately 145 °C and then its flash cooled to 65–70 °C. Steam infusion provides processors with great control compared to steam injection and reduction of burn-on and overheating risks are reduced.
+Steam-infused food products involve food free-falling into highly pressurized steam, which heats the food to approximately 145 °C, and then it is flash cooled to 65–70 °C. Steam infusion provides processors with great control compared to steam injection, and the risk of burn-on and overheating is reduced.
 It can process higher viscosity foods compared to steam injection, but risks the blockage of nozzles in machinery.
 Indirect forms of heat transfer include: plate heat exchangers, tubular heat exchangers, or scraped-surface heat exchangers.
 Plate heat exchangers are mostly used because they are inexpensive and allow for easy changes during production.
 Tubular and scraped-surface can heat viscous food with particulates or high pulp content with minimal damage.